 Baylor University in Waco, Texas, is a private Christian university and a nationally ranked research institution.

 Chartered in 1845 by the Republic of Texas through the efforts of Baptist pioneers, Baylor is the oldest continually operating university in Texas.
-Located in Waco, Baylor welcomes students from all 50 states and more than 80 countries to study a broad range of degrees among its 11 nationally recognized academic divisions.
+Located in Waco, Baylor welcomes students from all 50 states, the District of Columbia, and 90 countries to study a broad range of degrees among its 12 nationally recognized academic divisions.

 Where We Are

 - Approximately 1,000-acre campus located on the Brazos River

 Fall 2021 Enrollment

 - 4,271 new freshmen in the fall of 2021

 - 38.7% percent of entering freshmen were in the top 10 percent of their high school graduating class.

 - Mean SAT score of 1258 and mean ACT score of 27.9.